21Ravan12/MedChain-Admin/README.md

   - `GET /api/admin/dashboard-stats`: Fetches statistics for the admin dashboard.
   - `GET /api/admin/activity-feed`: Retrieves recent activity logs.
   - `GET /api/admin/verification-queue`: Fetches pending verifications for all user types.

----

-By incorporating these details, the README will provide a more complete picture of the frontend, especially the admin dashboard, and its integration with the backend.
-Let me know if you'd like me to update the README further!